prettier/prettier/commands.md

 The core of the algorithm is implemented in `doc-{printer,builders,utils,debug}.js`.
-The printer should use the basic formatting abstractions provided to construct a format when printing a node.
-Parts of the API only exist to be compatible with recast's previous API to ease migration, but over time we can clean it up.
+The printer uses the basic formatting abstractions provided to construct a format when printing a node.

 The following commands are available: